TEFL Tips for Teaching Children

 by David Solomon

-Former TEFL for Target Leaner Groups Trainer at Pattaya
+Former TEFL for Target Leaner Groups Trainer

 One thing is for certain, and that is that the truly effective teacher will always have a well-prepared lesson plan to teach from and will ensure that the aims of the lesson plan are achieved by as many students as possible in the class being taught.
 The TEXT-AND-TALK TEFL course provides an adequate and solid base from which new teachers can prepare and develop lesson plans.
 We also provide good instruction in how to effectively teach children.